Updated March 29, 2021

 Who is currently eligible to receive the vaccine?

-Livingston County Health Department (LCHD) is currently vaccinating healthcare workers, residents age 65 and older, and some frontline essential workers - including police officers, first responders, jail and juvenile center staff, and preK-12 teachers and childcare providers.
+Livingston County Health Department (LCHD) is currently vaccinating healthcare workers, residents age 65 and older, residents age 50 and older with pre-existing conditions, and some frontline essential workers - including police officers, first responders, jail and juvenile center staff, and preK-12 teachers and childcare providers.
 This is in accordance with the Michigan COVID-19 Vaccination Interim Prioritization Guidance.

 LCHD reminds residents that even if you are now eligible for vaccination, it does not mean vaccination is immediately available to you.
 We are working to schedule COVID-19 vaccine appointments as fast as we can, but we are limited by supply.
 At this time, tens of thousands of Livingston County residents are currently eligible to receive the vaccine.
 However, the current vaccine supply does not meet this demand.
 Future vaccine shipment dates and quantities are not guaranteed, making it difficult to provide estimated timelines.
 We ask residents to please remain patient, as we cannot vaccinate everyone eligible immediately.
 Please complete the COVID-19 Vaccination Interest Form to be added to our contact list for future vaccination appointments.

 COVID-19 vaccination will be offered by appointment only.
-Livingston County Health Department is currently vaccinating individuals within Phases 1A and 1B of the Michigan COVID-19 Vaccination Interim Prioritization Guidance.
+Livingston County Health Department is currently vaccinating individuals within Phases 1A, 1B, and some 1C of the Michigan COVID-19 Vaccination Interim Prioritization Guidance.
 Appointments will be added based on the vaccine supply received.
 Please continue to check this webpage for timely updates.

 If you are interested in getting the COVID-19 vaccine: Check to see if vaccination is available through your primary healthcare provider by visiting their website or patient portal.
 If vaccine is unavailable through other means, you can complete our COVID-19 Vaccination Interest Form.
 This form will help us determine the phase and priority group for individuals to receive the vaccine and collect contact information.
 When we are able to offer you COVID-19 vaccination, you will be contacted to schedule an appointment.